LAStools/LAStools/bin/las2las_README.md

     las2las64 -i in.las -o out.las -keep_XY 63025000 483450000 63050000 483475000

-similar to '-keep_xy' but uses the integer values point.X and point.Y that the points are stored with for the checks (and not the double precision floating point coordinates they represent). drops all the points of in.las that have point.X<63025000 or point.Y<483450000 or point.X>63050000 or point.Y>483475000 and stores surviving points to out.las (use lasinfo.exe to see the range of point.Z and point.Y).
+similar to '-keep_xy' (lowercase!) but uses the integer values point.X and point.Y that the points are stored with for the checks (and not the double precision floating point coordinates they represent).
+Drops all the points of in.las that have point.X<63025000 or point.Y<483450000 or point.X>63050000 or point.Y>483475000 and stores surviving points to out.las (use lasinfo.exe to see the range of point.Z and point.Y).

     las2las64 -i in.las -o out.las -keep_Z 1000 4000

-similar to '-keep_z' but uses the integer values point.Z that the points are stored with for the checks (and not the double-precision floating point coordinates they represent). drops all the points of in.las that have point.Z<1000 or point.Z>4000 and stores all surviving points to out.las (use lasinfo.exe to see the range of point.Z).
+similar to '-keep_z' (lowercase!) but uses the integer values point.Z that the points are stored with for the checks (and not the double-precision floating point coordinates they represent).
+Drops all the points of in.las that have point.Z<1000 or point.Z>4000 and stores all surviving points to out.las (use lasinfo.exe to see the range of point.Z).

     las2las64 -h